jbrun001/foodmanager/project-highlights.md

 ## Web Scraping
-Puppeteer Puppeteer-extra and Puppeteer-extra-stealth were used to scrape ingredient pack sizes.
+Puppeteer, Puppeteer-extra and Puppeteer-extra-stealth were used to scrape ingredient pack sizes.
 This project doesn't have high frequency requirements for scraping (pack sizes change infrequently, so infrequent scrapes are required).
-Scraping was deployed using headless Chromium in a docker image with the admin app (written in javascript - node.js & express).
+Scraping was deployed using headless Chromium in a docker image with the admin app (written in node.js & express).

 ## Skills Developed
 - **Flutter/Dart** - New language for me